lemocla/Which-way-is-up/documentation/testing/user_stories.md

       ![footer with icon changing appearance](screenshots/footer_social_media.png)

 - ## **Admin and site management**

     - ### **As the site owner, I want to add, edit and delete a collection so that I can keep my portfolio and work up-to-date**

+      - **Path: Add a collection**
         - When I successfully log-in as the site owner, I can see a menu item entitled "Add Collection" in the top navigation bar under the user icon
         - When I click on the menu item "Add Collection", a page opens with a form to add collection details
         - When I fill all the information correctly, the collection is successfully created and a notification informing of the successful creation of a collection is displayed.
         - Wen I fill information incorrectly / do not complete all the compulsory fields in the form, an error message will display prompting me to correct my entries before submitting the form again
+        - **Result**: Pass ✅

+      - **Path: edit collection from pages**
+        - When I am logged in a the super user and that I browse a collection page, I can see an icon to edit and an icon to delete my portfolio
+        - When I click on edit, I am redirected to a page with a form prefilled with the details of the collection being edited.
+        - When I click on submit and that the form is valid, the portfolio detail page will displayed updated information and a toast message informing that the portfolio has been successfully edited is displayed.
+        - When I click on submit and that the form is not valid, error messages will be displayed informing to fill the right information.
+        - **Result**: Pass ✅

+      - **Path: delete a collection**
+        - When I click on the delete icon on the porfolio page (when I am logged in as a super user),
+        - A modal window opens asking me if I am sure that I want to delete this collection,
+        - When I press yes, the collection is successfully deleted and a toast message is displayed
+        - When I press close, the modal window closes and the collection is not deleted.
-      - **Result**: Pass
+        - **Result**: Pass ✅

     - ### **As the site owner, I want to add, edit and delete individual artwork and items to that I can link them to collection and keep my shop up-to-date**

+      - **Path 1: from the main site**
         - When I successfully log-in as the site owner, I can see a menu item entitled "Add Artwork" in the top navigation bar under the user icon
         - When I click on the menu item "Add Artwork", a page opens with a form to add artwork details
-      - When I fill all the information correctly, the collection is successfully created and a notification informing me that the artwork has been successfully created is displayed.
+        - When I fill all the information correctly, the artowrk is successfully created and a notification informing me that the artwork has been successfully created is displayed.
         - Wen I fill information incorrectly / do not complete all the compulsory fields in the form, an error message will display prompting me to correct my entries before submitting the form again
+        - **Result**: Pass ✅

+      - **Path 2: Setting artwork status from admin console**
+        - When I am on the admin console under the artwork section I can see a list of all the artwork I have created being displayed in a table.
+        - When I click in the dropdown menu on top of the artwork page, I can see the option to either delete the selected product, set the product as active, inactive or as draft.
+        - When I select multiple artworks and that I click delete, if there are an order attached to that artwork, the artwork status will be set as inactive
+        - When I select multiple artworks and I either select "set as active", "set as inactive" or "set at draft", the artwork status for each selected item will be updated accordingly.
-      - **Result**: Pass
+        - **Result**: Pass ✅

     - ### **As a site owner I want to add related product so that I can encourage multi-buy**
       - When I complete the form in "Add an Artwork" page, I can see an option to select related artwork from existing entries on the database.
       - When I select related artwork and submit the form, I can see under the artwork detail page related artwork displayed with a thumbnail, a title and price.
+      - **Result**: Pass ✅

+    - ### **As a site owner, I want to be able to edit most of the content of the website, so that I can keep my website up to date and engaging.**

+      - ### **Add events**
+        - From the dropdown menu under the user icon, I can see a link to add an event
+        - When I click on add an event, I am redirected to a page with a form with date input field, place and description,
+        - When I complete the form in a valid format and click on submit, I am redirected to "about page" where the event will be displayed and a toast message informing that I have succesfully created the event is displayed.
+        - If the form is invalid, error messages will be displayed to let me know to complete required field in a valid format.
+        - **Result**: Pass ✅

+      - ### **Edit/delete events**
+        - When I am logged in as the shop owner and under the events section in the about page, I can see a link to "edit event" and a link to "delete event",
+        - When I click on edit event, I am redirected to a page where all the details for my event are displayed and for me to edit,
+        - When I click on submit and that the form is valid, I am redirected to the about page and toast message will be displayed to inform me that my event has been successfully edited.
+        - When I click on submit and that the form is not valid, error messages will be displayed to let me know that I need complete the form in a valid format.
+        - **Result**: Pass ✅

+      - ### **Deleting events**
+        - Same as above,
+        - When I click on the delete button, a modal window open asking me to confirm whether I want to delete this event,
+        - When I click yes, the event is successfully deleted with a toast message being displayed.
+        - **Result**: Pass ✅

+      - ### **Set featured portfolio for homepage**
+        - When I add/edit a portfolio, I can select the boolean field "display home" and the portolio will be displayed on the homepage.
+        - If any other portfolio in the database has a true value for "display home", it will be set as false
+        - **Result**: Pass ✅

+    - ### **As a site owner, I want to manage orders from the console so I can know I have dispatched the order.**
+      - When I am logged in as the shop owner and that I access the admin console and navigate under Orders,
+      - The list of all the orders I have received are being displayed including the paiement status
+      - When I click on the select field on top of the report, I can see an option to "mark order as dispatched",
+      - When I select multiple orders in the report, select "mark order as displatched" and click go, each of the selected orders's status will update accordingly.
-      - **Result**: Pass
+      - **Result**: Pass ✅